 Another thing to note is that we talk about retention over the span of 90 days or one quarter.
 This is the industry standard for measuring retention because it takes the app user lifecycle into account.
 By the way, this 90 day time period is also what our very own data experts at Localytics use when they analyze benchmarks.

 Now that we have context, here is the answer to, “What’s a good retention rate?”.
-At the end of 2015, we dug through our data and found that across all industries, the average mobile app retention rate was 25% after 90 days.
+At the beginning of 2018, we dug through our 2017 data and found that across all industries, the average mobile app retention rate was 29% after 90 days.

 Yes, you read that correctly.
-Across all industries, 75% of all app users churn within 90 days.
+Across all industries, 71% of all app users churn within 90 days.
 If we take a deeper dive and look at retention averages by industry, it doesn’t get much better.
 In fact, over the past quarter, it actually got worse.
 The graph below showcases the average retention rate by industry after 30, 60, and 90 days respectively.
 As you can see, the average retention rate varies by industry.
-Currently, Media & Entertainment apps retain the most users on average, with a 24% retention rate post 90 days.
+Currently, Travel & Lifestyle apps retain the most users on average, with a 29% retention rate within 90 days.

-Note: The below graph is based off of Q4 2015
+Note: The below graph is based off 12 months worth of data during 2017:

 The above data speaks for itself; while a marginal numbers of apps are focusing on retention, the rest are falling short.
-As a result, we are in the middle of an engagement crisis.
 Even though mobile is how consumers wish to interact with brands, brands aren’t delivering on experience and thus, consumers are churning.
 So how do we fix this?
 Take advantage of the below tactics that have been proven to positively impact retention:

 4.)
 Predictive Insights: Understanding which users are at risk of churning gives you the opportunity to save them.
 Using predictive app marketing, you can design highly personalized messaging campaigns to re-engage these users before it’s too late.